Azure/AppConfiguration/docs/FeatureManagement/Clients/AspNetCore/Microsoft.FeatureManagement.AspNetCore.md

 });
 ```

-### Disabled Action Handling

-When an MVC action requires to be enabled and the feature is not enabled, a registered `IDisabledFeatureHandler` will be invoked.
-By default, a minimalistic handler is registered which returns HTTP 404.
-This can be overridden using the `IFeatureManagmentBuilder` when registering feature flags.

 ## Implementing a Feature Filter

 Creating a feature filter provides a way to enable features based on criteria that you define.
 To implement a feature filter, the `IFeatureFilter` interface must be implemented. `IFeatureFilter` has a single method named `Evaluate`.
 When a feature specifies that it can be enabled for a feature filter, the `Evaluate` method is called.
 If `Evaluate` returns `true` it means the feature should be enabled.